Raped by age 9 and a mom at 13, now she's a college grad — and her baby is a Dallas Cowboy

 Mom's rule was he had to earn a degree before he could go to the NFL.
 In December, he walked across the stage to earn his degree in education.

-After the draft, he signed as a free agent with the Cowboys.
+After the draft, he signed as a free agent with the Dallas Cowboys.
 His favorite team.

 Dorothy Osborne's son is bright, humble, well-spoken, college-educated and employed.